MSACL: Multi-Step Actor-Critic Learning with Lyapunov Certificates for Exponentially Stabilizing Control: Experiments

-\begin{remark} Since MSACL is built upon the SAC framework, SAC serves as the primary baseline for our ablation study.
-As shown in Fig. \ref{training_reward_cost} and Table \ref{algorithm_eval_metrics}, the integration of the Lyapunov certificate significantly enhances both training performance and stability metrics compared to the standard SAC algorithm.
-This validates that embedding Lyapunov-based constraints into maximum entropy RL effectively yields neural policies with superior stability guarantees for deterministic control systems. \end{remark}
+\begin{remark} Since MSACL builds on the SAC framework, SAC serves as the primary baseline for our ablation study.
+As shown in Fig. \ref{training_reward_cost} and Table \ref{algorithm_eval_metrics}, the integration of the Lyapunov certificate enhances both training performance and stability metrics compared to the standard SAC.
+This validates that embedding Lyapunov-based constraints into MERL effectively yields neural policies with stability properties for model-free control systems. \end{remark}